vanhiepdam/hectre-exam/README.md

 6. No https

+7. The legend of piechart is not correct with design but I have solution that the color for each variety and orchard can be configured in model at backend to response for user.
+I dont have enough time to do that.

 ### git & CI & CD workflow
 1. "main" is the protected branch
 2. devs fork new branch to develop their feature